elte-nlp/elte-nlp-course/lecture_source/nlp_3-tokenization.md

 In their original form, BPE and WordPiece require (crude) pretokenization as a preprocessing step.
-The [SentencePiece](https://github.com/google/sentencepiece) tokenizer, in contrast, treats every character, even spaces in the same way, and applies BPE or the Unigram language model method to raw sentences or even paragraphs eliminating the need for pretokenization.
+The [SentencePiece](https://github.com/google/sentencepiece) tokenizer library, in contrast, is able to treat every character, even spaces in the same way, and can apply BPE or the Unigram language model method to raw sentences or even paragraphs eliminating the need for pretokenization.

 As a result, SentencePiece is one of the most popular solutions for generating the input for deep end-to-end models from raw text.